Nsustain/.github/profile/README.md

 <br>

 # Nsustain
-> Are you a farmer or scientist working on
-> issues related to environmental sustainability?
+> We are a team of passionate volunteers
+> who are committed to using our skills
-> We're here to help.
+> and expertise to make a positive impact
-> We're a non-profit, open-source website connecting
-> volunteer developers with those in need of technical
-> assistance.
-Farmers, scientists, environmentalists,
-> or anyone who works closely with the environment.
+> on the environment.
+Please be specific
-> If you have a problem that you need help with,
-> don't hesitate to post it on our platform.
+> in your request and we will do our best
+> to address your request as quickly as possible.
 >
 > We will do our best to assist you with a
 > solution, whether it's a program to
 > optimize your logistics, data analysis, or
 > else.
 As long as it aligns with our
 > mission to support sustainability,
-> we are here to help.
->
-> We are a team of passionate volunteers
-> who are committed to using our skills
-> and expertise to make a positive impact
-> on the environment.
-Please be specific
-> in your request and we will do our best
+> we will try our best to help.
-> to address your request as quickly as possible.

 <br>
 <br>